Arrival of His Holiness Pope Paul VI to India

 This covers bears the special stamp issued and a sheet showing the flight from Bombay back the the Vatican on the 5th December 1964.The cover and the sheet bearing the cancel on the 5th.

-This covers bears the complete set of special stamp issued and Air India flight by which The Pope had arrived Bombay on the 2nd December 1964.
+These covers bear the complete set of special stamp's issued and a cachet showing the Air India flight by which The Pope had arrived Bombay on the 2nd December 1964.

 These 3 covers bear the complete set of special stamp issued and the cachet shows The Pope blessing India.
 Cancel of 2nd December 1964.